AIRCentre/julia-web-app-example/README.md

    run_server(app, "0.0.0.0", 8080)
    ```

-   Our application is a simple web dashboard built with Dash (Dash.jl).
-The code for our application was based on an example from the [Dash.jl documentation](https://github.com/plotly/Dash.jl).
+   Our application is a simple web dashboard built with Julia and `Dash.jl`.
+The code for our application was based on an example from the Dash.jl [documentation](https://github.com/plotly/Dash.jl).

 2. **Installing the application dependancies:**